 Public relations is the game of managing and influencing perception.
 Like it or not, in business, perception is reality.

-If your publicist has a reputation like Bosco of XXX Star PR, or James Bartholet, regardless of whether any specific allegation is true, the fact that the claims haven’t washed away in the news cycle should tell you that people think the charges at least might be true.
+If your publicist has a reputation like James Bartholet, regardless of whether any specific allegation is true, the fact that the claims haven’t washed away in the news cycle should tell you that people think the charges at least might be true.
 That’s what people in this business think about their character.

 When you’re looking for professional, effective and reliable PR, here’s what you definitely DO NOT WANT: